ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 Required Files for a PyAnsys Project
 ====================================

-The structure of any PyAnsys library contains the following files and
+The structure of any PyAnsys library contains these files and directories:
-directories:

 .. include:: diag/pyproduct_library_structure_diag.rst